amyjko/critically-conscious-computing/chapters/computers.md

 |Chapter08_Figure05_Inspecting.png|Several students peeking and peering into different parts of computers.|Students need to understand that computers are objects, not magic.|Jessie Huynh|

-# Unit Plan: Unpacking Ubiquity
+# Teaching Computers

 Computer science, confusingly, is not particularly about computers.
 In fact, the academic discipline most concerned with computers is called computer engineering.
 And yet computers are perhaps the most salient connection that students have to computer science, as they likely have a computer of some kind at home and at school, can see computers in popular culture, and probably interact with them daily.
 This makes computers themselves a fraught entry point to talking about computer science, as it can distract from learning about computation itself<grover16>, which can be more invisible and abstract.

 And yet, there is so much to be critical about when it comes to computer hardware.
 Understanding that computers were originally people doing arithmetic, and that much of students’ math education experiences are precisely that same work, can be a profound realization about the historical ties between computation and education.
 Understanding that computer hardware is full of precious, valuable metals, but also toxic materials, and that human hands extract them when wealthier countries are done with computers, is a revealing insight about globalization and the developing world.
 And understanding the electricity that computers use, where that electricity comes from, and the increasing role that computers play in climate change, ties computers to the natural sciences.
 Computers then, as distracting as they might be from computation as they are, cannot be ignored.

+## Unit Plan: Unpacking Ubiquity

 Below we present an example unit plan that attempts to balance this tension, engaging students in interrogating what computers are, where they come from, and where they go, while positioning them as mere tools for computation that might be situated in any object in students’ lives.
 The invisibility of computers—their origin, their role in appliances, and their final destination in landfills—is the subject of this example unit.